 It might be that you have a blog series or existing podcast material, interviews or videos which can be transcribed or repurposed to form the basis of your ebook.

-If you are repurposing content directly from your blog, lift the text and push it all together into one document in an app such as Evernote or Google Drive to take a look at the text in situ and see how it all works together.
+If you are repurposing content directly from your blog, lift the text and push it all together into one document in an app like Evernote or Google Drive to take a look at the text in situ and see how it all works together.

-Refer back to your chapter plan and step-by-step action plan to make that sure you are putting the content in the right places – It can be all too easy to become distracted!
+Refer back to your chapter plan and step-by-step action plan to make that sure you are putting the content in the right places.
+It can be all too easy to become distracted!

 If you are reusing podcast interviews or video material, send the audios and videos to a transcription service such as Rev.com, and edit the transcript documents when they return to you and ensure that they make sense to fit into the ebook itself.

-You might find that you are someone who prefers to speak aloud your thoughts and your content, or to pull together articles and information from various sources.
+You might find that you are someone who prefers to speak aloud your thoughts and your content or to pull together articles and information from various sources.

-Try dictating to smartphone or an app, and send in that dictation audio to be transcribed.
+Try dictating to a smartphone or an app, and send in that dictation audio to be transcribed.
 You can then jump into a document afterward and edit it to make sure it is all making sense.

 Again, you can have these conversations and videos transcribed and edited to form the basis of your content.

-Creating Your First Ebook: 4.
+Writing Workflow 4.
 Set the environment

-It can be really useful to set the environment for productivity, and use music which could help your brain achieve a state of focus and productivity so you can get the work done without feeling overwhelmed or distracted.
+It can be really useful to set the environment for productivity and use music which could help your brain achieve a state of focus and productivity so you can get the work done without feeling overwhelmed or distracted.